Planetary Data System

 • Site_url contains the URL to the landing page.
 For this to work the PDS4 label need to be ingested in the Engineering Node registry.

-• Title must be unique
+• Title must be unique.

 • Title must contain the suffix related to the PDS4 product specific type (collection, bundle or document).

-The DOI is submitted with the following command: https://nasa-pds.github.io/pds-doi-service/usage/index.html#release
+The DOI is submitted with the following command: https://nasa-pds.github.io/doi-service/usage/index.html#pds-doi-cmd-release.

 The status of the submitted DOI can be verified with the list command.